welvet/SillyTavern-MessageSummarize/README.md

 - **IMPORTANT:** You must update ST for this version to work as it relies on the following PRs:
   - https://github.com/SillyTavern/SillyTavern/pull/3327#issue-2803062094
   - https://github.com/SillyTavern/SillyTavern/pull/3331#issue-2803412920
+- **New Feature**: New button to copy all summaries in the entire chat to clipboard.

-- **New feature**: You can now prevent certain characters from being summarized in group chats.
+- **New Feature**: You can now prevent certain characters from being summarized in group chats.
 To do this, open the group chat panel and go down to where you would normally mute characters.
 Use the glowing brain icon to toggle whether a character will be summarized.
 Note that this is separate from config profiles, and will only apply to the group chat you are in.
 - **New Slash Command**: `/stop_summarization` -  same as the stop button, aborts any summarization currently running.
 - **New Slash Command**: `/toggle_memory_popout` - toggles the memory config popout.
 - **Change**: Finally reworked the popout logic to fix the problem with the escape key.
 For real this time.